-By ORDER of Commissioner Susan F. Clark, as Prehearing Officer, this 4+h Day of December, 1997.
+By ORDER of Commissioner Susan F. Clark, as Prehearing Officer, this 27th day of January, 1998.

-SUSAN F. CLARK
+SUSAN F. CLARK, Commissioner and

-Commissioner and Prehearing Officer
+Prehearing Officer

 (SEAL)

 GAJ

 NOTICE OF FURTHER PROCEEDINGS OR JUDICIAL REVIEW

 The Florida Public Service Commission is required by Section 120.569(1), Florida Statutes, to notify parties of any administrative hearing or judicial review of Commission orders that is available under Sections 120.57 or 120.68, Florida Statutes, as well as the procedures and time limits that apply.
 This notice should not be construed to mean all requests for an administrative hearing or judicial review will be granted or result in the relief sought.